 Titan, however, only comes with a one-year warranty, whereas most functional trainers have a lifetime warranty on the frame (and shorter ones for other parts).

-The Titan Fitness Functional Trainer is also a bit more compact and lightweight than REP’s, and despite the fact that it’s under 700 pounds, it’s still stable in use and doesn’t have to be bolted into the ground (there is some shaking at heavier weights, but nothing to be concerned about).
+The Titan Fitness Functional Trainer is also a bit more compact and lightweight than REP’s, and despite the fact that it’s under 700 pounds, it’s still stable in use and doesn’t have to be bolted into the ground.
+There is some shaking or wobbling at heavier weights, so Coop rates the overall stability a 3.5 out of 5.
+Still, the shaking is nothing to be concerned about (we’ve just had more stable machines tested).

 Coop mentions that taller people may struggle with pull-ups due to the 82-inch height.
 “I wish Titan had a taller option, but this also allows it to be used in home gyms with shorter ceilings.”